-Bristol City Council and Redfield Educate Together Primary Academy are working together to pilot Bristol School Streets.
+Bristol City Council and Redfield Educate Together Primary Academy are working together to make the journey to school safer.

-The reasons for introducing this one-way system is firstly to allow residents to be able to exit Victoria Avenue during the road closure periods.
-Secondly, the introduction of the one-way should also prevent drivers from driving down Victoria Avenue and getting trapped when discovering the road closure, which should avoid people having to make dangerous turns in the road.
-The one-way system will be in place 24 hours per day, 7 days per week for the duration of the School Streets pilot scheme.
+The reasons for introducing the one-way system was firstly to allow residents to be able to exit Victoria Avenue during the road closure periods.
+Secondly, the introduction of the one-way also helps to prevent motorists from driving down Victoria Avenue and getting trapped when discovering the road closure, and therefore having to make dangerous turns in the road.
+The one-way system is in place 24 hours per day, 7 days per week.

-The scheme is active on weekdays, during term-time for 45 minutes in the morning at school start time and 50 minutes in the afternoon at school end time.
-The exact timings of the closure are between 08:30-09:15 in the morning and 14:40-15:30 in the afternoon, from Monday to Friday, during term-time only.
+The scheme is active on weekdays, during term time for 45 minutes in the morning at school start time and 50 minutes in the afternoon at school end time.
+The exact timings of the closure are between 08:30am and 09:15am in the morning and 2:40pm and 3:30pm in the afternoon, from Monday to Friday, during term-time only.

 We are asking people with additional access requirements and those with disabilities to contact the team on [email protected] to discuss any personal access needs as they may be eligible for an exemption permit.